FULLY FREE Unlimited Kimi K2.6 Coder / API: This IS REALLY GOOD!

 01

 Start with this video's job: Assess a coding model by real workflow fit: API access, coding strength, cost, constraints, and how it behaves inside an agent loop.
-Treat "Inspect" as the outcome you are trying to make visible, not a topic label.
+Treat "Task" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 1:06, where the video says: “Kimmy model, and it is basically built for the kind of long-running agentic coding workflows that people like us care about.
 So, let's talk about what the model is, why it matters, and then how you can use...”

 02